readthedocs/readthedocs.org/docs/support.rst

 Specific Requests
 ~~~~~~~~~~~~~~~~~

-If you need a specific request for your project,
+If you need a specific request for your project or account,
-like more resources or change of the project's slug.
+like more resources, change of the project's slug or username.
 Send an email to support@readthedocs.org.

 Commercial Support